k-mcc/k-mcc/README.md

 ### Hi there 👋

 Here you can find some of my most creative personal projects.
-My last one included algorithms that create several different customized playlists in Spotify.
+My last one included algorithms that create customized playlists in Spotify.
 Explore my code!

 <!--
 **k-mcc/k-mcc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.